corsi-it/Code-Challenge-Laravel/README.md

 - Your code must be written in PHP using the Laravel framework.
 - Your code must be well-organized and easy to understand.
 - Your code should adhere to Laravel best practices.
-- Your code should be documented with clear comments and/or inline documentation where necessary.
+- Your code should be documented with clear comments and/or inline documentation ONLY where necessary.
-- Your PHPUnit tests should cover all relevant use cases and edge cases.
+- You can add more PHPUnit tests if needed.
 - Your code should be committed to a new branch in your forked repository.
-- You are allowed to use Google
 - Do not cheat or plagiarize.
 The evaluator reserves the right to disqualify any submissions suspected of cheating.